Charles Bojórquez: Personal life

 Charles Bojórquez was born in Highland Park, Los Angeles in 1949.
 He began his art career with street art, tagging in his hometown neighborhood in the early 1970s.

 Bojórquez received formal art training at the Chouinard Art Institute in Los Angeles (1968-1970) for ceramics and painting, California State University Los Angeles (1967-1968) for painting, the Pacific Asia Art Museum (1966-1968) for calligraphy, and at Universidad de Artes Plásticas in Guadalajara for Pre-Columbian art, sculpture, and ceramics.

+At Chouinard Art Institute, he learned the fundamentals of art from the school’s founder, Mrs. Nelbert Chouinard, who was a disciplinarian for art fundamentals for art education at the school.
+She wanted him and other students to draw and paint for at least six hours a day and was taught that drawing was the fundamental toolbox for all artists in all disciplines.
+For the first two years, he would draw the human figure everyday, bones, muscles, posture and he would take those exercises and the knowledge of drawing into other classes that dealt with sculpture, fashion, abstract painting and ceramics.
+He applied his training when he started graffiti, to paint with his presence and attitude.
+He says he paints his letters to reflect his pride in his culture and graffiti style.
+He paints them clean, straight and with power.
+He states that throughout his life, he had always followed the rule of "drawing is the foundation of art."

 Bojórquez began his professional career with a successful run in commercial art and graphic design, working for advertising agencies Jack Wodell Associates and Tony Seiniger and Associates, where he learned the techniques of typography.

 In January 1979, Bojórquez set off on a global tour, studying communication and writing systems around the world.
 Bojórquez collected newspapers and other forms of typography, and studied the calligraphy of glyphs, engraved scripts, and tattoos.
 After Bojórquez concluded his journey and returned to Los Angeles in May 1980, he began to produce graffiti with a greater focus on typeface and calligraphy, and explored the use of canvas as a medium.
 His time abroad also influenced his positions on social issues, inspiring in his exploration into activism.